Find relief from the fear and uncertainty keeping you stuck in love and relationships.

 From the outside, you absolutely have it together.

 But privately, it’s different.
 When everything slows down, you find yourself replaying conversations.
 You second guess and question your decisions.
-You wonder if you’ve missed something and worry you will make a mistake.
-You’re the one people come to for advice—but when it comes to your own life, you often find yourself second-guessing your instincts.
+You wonder if you’ve missed something—and worry you will make a mistake.
+You’re the one people come to for advice—but when it comes to your own life, you often find yourself doubting your instincts.

 You seem so confident, but no one knows that you cry on the way to work.